• Home

 January 15, 2022 Posted by Simon Desjardins deception, Discernment, Knowledge

-On my last post I introduced the existing risk of over evaluating oneself and presented two reasons why this peril is often substantiated, namely, the tendency to measure ourselves by ourselves and the frequent use of invalid positive-tests.
-It follows that a more exact evaluation can be reached by comparing ourselves to Jesus, or by means of valid positive-tests, such as: If I obey Jesus commands I am a true spiritual Christian.
-Or: If I love my neighbor as myself I am a true spiritual Christian.
+In my last post, I introduced the existing risk of over-evaluating oneself and presented two reasons why this peril is often substantiated, namely, the tendency to measure ourselves by ourselves and the frequent use of invalid positive tests.
+It follows that a more exact evaluation can be reached by comparing ourselves to Jesus, or by means of valid positive tests, such as: If I obey Jesus’ commands I am a true spiritual Christian.
+Or: If I love my neighbor as myself, I am a true spiritual Christian.
 But another sure ground of evaluation has been presented to us by the apostle James.
 Listen to what he says:

 Therefore lay aside all filthiness and overflow of wickedness, and receive with meekness the implanted word, which is able to save your souls.
 But be doers of the word, and not hearers only, deceiving yourselves.
 For if anyone is a hearer of the word and not a doer, he is like a man observing his natural face in a mirror; for he observes himself, goes away, and immediately forgets what kind of man he was” (James 1:21…24).